UVA-DSI/draft-online-bootcamp/module-2-version-control-with-GitHub/assignment-3-workflows.md

 # Assignment 3: Workflows

-* no collaboration through gui
-* no collaboration using laptop local and remote in the cloud
+* know collaboration using laptop local and remote in the cloud
 * collaboration moderated by fork/pull request